• START HERE

 During the day, parents and caregivers can refer to the visual chart and remind kids to look at it for guidance.

-• Noticeable: display at eye level in a prominent place (eg, high traffic hallway) and/or multiple rooms (eg, bedroom and kitchen)
+• Make it noticeable: Put the visual routine chart at eye level in a prominent place (eg, high-traffic hallway) and/or multiple rooms (eg, bedroom and kitchen)

-Here are translations for each English task in simplified Chinese, traditional Chinese, Hanyu Pinyin, and Korean:
+Here are translations for each task in English, simplified Chinese, traditional Chinese, Hanyu Pinyin, and Korean:

 • Daily Routine